L1ghtingBolt/lightingvibes/README.md

 - Use this app as any purpose as you want (such as demo for the buyer about the keyboard sound before they buy it, custom any sound for any key...)

-- Added better random sounds.

 - KeyUp sound as well as mouse sounds.

+- Theme selector

+- Onscreen keys

 With L1ghtingVibes Editor, you can create a new sound pack, edit existing sound pack or share them with your friends.